-A good example of this in the first video (7.30) is Bob’s photo of two men carrying heavy sacks.
+In one of the videos Bob shows a photo of two men carrying heavy sacks.
 He wanted the viewer to see how far they had travelled, so he used a wide-angle lens to show the context.
 He wanted to show the weight of the sacks, so he placed one at the top of the frame, to give a visual sensation of weight.

 The question of whether the men should be placed on a third or not never came into it.
 The only question was to how to tell the story.